astricus/natera-test-dashboard/README.md

 ## :fire: Description

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Styling was built with pure CSS/Sass without any styling frameworks.
+Styling was built with pure CSS/Sass, BEM without any styling frameworks.
 List of features:

 - Animations were built with Sass and [React Transition Group](https://reactcommunity.org/react-transition-group/)
 - Chart was built with [Apex charts](https://apexcharts.com/) instead of putting a static image